luckyj5/splunk-otel-collector/deployments/fargate/README.md

 ### Direct Configuration
 Since access to the filesystem is not readily available in Fargate, it may be convenient to specify the configuration YAML directly at the commandline using environment variable `SPLUNK_CONFIG_YAML`.
-The steps are:
+You could:
 - Create a parameter in the AWS Systems Manager Parameter Store for your custom configuration YAML.
-- Use the `ValueFrom` feature to assign the parameter to environment variable `SPLUNK_CONFIG_YAML` in the container definition for the Collector.
+- Use the `ValueFrom` feature to assign the parameter to `SPLUNK_CONFIG_YAML` in the container definition for the Collector.
 - Add policy `AmazonSSMReadOnlyAccess` to the task role in order for the task to have read access to the Parameter Store.

 ### Standalone Task
-The `ecs_observer` is capable of scanning for targets in the entire cluster in a given region.
-This allows for collecting telemetry data by deploying the Collector container in a task separate from the monitored application containers.
+Extension `ecs_observer` is capable of scanning for targets in the entire cluster for a given region.
+This allows you to deploy the Collector container in a standalone task separate from the monitored application containers and collect telemetry data.
 This is in contrast to the sidecar deployment whereby the Collector container is in the same task as the monitored application containers.
-Do not configure the ECS [resourcedetection](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor#resource-detection-processor) processor for the standalone task since it would detect resources in the standalone Collector task itself, which you are not monitoring.
+Do not configure the ECS [resourcedetection](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor#resource-detection-processor) processor for the standalone task since it would detect resources in the standalone Collector task itself which you are not monitoring.